Cape Mountain Rain Frog (Breviceps montanus)

 This diminutive species occurs widely in the Cape fold mountains of the Western Cape Province, from northeast of Clanwilliam (3118DD), to the Outeniqua Mountains in the southeast (3323CC).
 On the Cape Peninsula it occurs with B. gibbosus in some localities, and to the east its range coincides, in part, with that of B. acutirostris and B. fuscus.

-B. montanus probably occurs in a number of relatively inaccessible mountainous areas not surveyed during the atlas period.
+The Cape Mountain Rain Frog probably occurs in several relatively inaccessible mountainous areas not surveyed during the atlas period.
 The eastern limits of its distribution, in particular, are not yet certain.

 Further Resources

-More common names: Mountain Rain Frog (Alternative English Name); Kaapse Bergblaasoppadda (Afrikaans)
+Other Common Names: Mountain Rain Frog (Alt.
+English); Kaapse Bergblaasoppadda (Afrikaans)

 This species text has been updated and expanded from the text in the